This week, I wanted to share my experience in teaching myself how to learn anything – and how you can learn anything using the same 4 steps!

 In my opinion, getting someone to demonstrate something I’m trying to learn is like a massive short cut.
 Not only that, but people who already have a grasp on what you’re trying to learn probably have some pro-tips of their own that they’re willing to show you.

 Third – Find a way to make it your own

 The next step in learning anything is finding a way to personalize whatever it is you’re trying to learn.

 Why did you want to learn the thing you’re trying to learn?
 Put it into practice for yourself, make it work for you and if possible, try to get creative with it.

 For example, I taught myself guitar when I was younger.
-I started out by doing some research, then I got someone to show me a few things, and then I learned a few easy pop songs to get me started.
+I started out by doing some research.
+I then got someone to show me a few things.
+And then I learned a few easy pop songs to get me started.